 President Study

 I

-On The Ultimate Guide to the Presidents

-DVD Disc 1, select Episode 1 "Assume the

-Position" and watch only Tracks 1 & 2.
-Then,

-open your President Notebook to George

-Washington.
-Use today's viewing to add

-further information about George Washington.
+On The Presidents DVD Volume 1, select the Chapter "Washington to Monroe" and watch only Program 1: George Washington.
+Then, open your President Notebook to George Washington.
+Use today's viewing to add further information about George Washington.

 Key Idea: Research George Washington.

-Under the Hawthorn Tree p.
-17-38 Get the bookmark you made on Day 1.
+🔭 Under the Hawthorn Tree p.
+17-26 Get the bookmark you made on Day 1.
 Find the section of the bookmark that has only two options at the bottom.
 At the top of this section of the bookmark, write the book title and the page numbers you read today.
 Select one of the two options at the bottom and place a checkmark next to it.
 In the blank space under today's pages, respond in writing using your checked option.
 Keep the bookmark in your book.
 Key Idea: Relate to the text in various ways.

-Worthy Words T Open your Student Notebook to Unit 1 - Box 8.
+Worthy Words \mathbf{T} Open your Student Notebook to Unit 1 - Box 8.
 You will read, analyze, and evaluate this speech.
 After reading the speech, answer the following questions on an index card: What are some of the main topics in the speech?
 Can you elaborate on the reason why Borden compared Canada and Brazil?
 How has your knowledge and understanding of Brazil changed after reading the speech?
 What is your opinion of Dom Pedro I and II?
 Next, meet with a parent to have a Socratic dialogue about the speech.
 A Socratic dialogue is one in which the participants come prepared to share their thoughts, feelings, and opinions about the spoken/written word.
 Before beginning the dialogue, the parent reads Box 8 out loud.
 Next, discuss the questions using your notes.
 All participants should use life experiences and/or the text to support their responses.
 Key Idea: Dom Pedro II ruled Brazil 48 years.

-Independent History 1 Open your Student Notebook to Unit 1.
-Choose an important part of the speech from Box 8 to copy in quotation marks in Box 6.
+Independent History Study Ι Open your Student Notebook to Unit 1.
+Choose an important part of the speech from Box 9 to copy in quotation marks in Box 6.
 Write the name of the speaker at the bottom of Box 6.
 Key Idea: Brazil is a South American country.
 Focus: Language Arts, Math, Bible, Nature Journal, and Science

-Biblical Self-Image

-Т

-The Biblical Worldview of Self-Image Study listed below is scheduled twice weekly for you and your child to do together.
+Biblical Self-Image The Biblical Worldview of Self-Image Study listed below is scheduled twice weekly for you and your child to do together.
 Our plans intend for the listed pages in Who Am I?
 And What Am I Doing Here? to be read either silently by both you and your child, or read aloud to the child by you.
 This study also has much to be gained by discussion, as it provides an excellent opportunity to share what you believe.
 Read and discuss with the students the following pages in the resource below.

-Key Idea: Introduce the worldview study.
+Who Am I?
+And What Am I Doing Here? p.
+15-16 Key Idea: Introduce the worldview study.